OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ### Example 3 - Trading Rules: Build a Buy Matching Algorithm

-As described in the introductory material in this chapter, sell limit orders do not specifiy a range.
+As described in the introductory material in this chapter, sell limit orders do not specify a range.
 Buyers explicitly choose which sell orders they wish to buy from and, if the buyer's price is at least as large as the seller's price, then the order will match at the location of the seller \(but at the maximum of the buyer's price and the seller's price; also, the lowest priced asset at the target station always matches first\).
 When selling at the market, however, the matching rules are more complicated because buy limit orders specify a range.
 In order to figure out whether two orders match, the location of the buyer and seller must be compared against the range specified in the buyer's order.

 The analysis of more sophisticated trading strategies will eventually require that you determine which orders you can sell to in a given market.
 Thus, in this example, we show how to implement a "buy order matching" algorithm.
 Buy matching boils down to determining the distance between the seller and potentially matching buy orders.
 We show how to use map data from the Static Data Export \(SDE\) to compute distances between buyers and sellers \(or rather, the distance between the solar systems where their stations reside\).
 One added complication is that player-owned structures are not included in the SDE.
 Instead, a separate data service must be consulted to map a player-owned structure to the solar system where it is located.
 We show how to use one such service in this example.
 Finally, we demonstrate the use of our matching algorithm against an order book snapshot.
 As always, you can follow along with this example by downloading the [Jupyter Notebook](code/book/Example_3_Buy_Matching_Algorithm.ipynb).